germancorbetta/isp-monitor/README.md

 ***3.d Configure Grafana dashboard***
 - On the left side of the screen, click on the ***+*** icon and create a new dashboard.
-- Create different panels changing the "measurement" from "FROM" and "field(value)" from "SELECT", here are some examples:
+- Create different panels changing the "measurement" from "FROM" and "field(value)" from "SELECT", here are some examples: (click on the pencil icon to add the query it like this)
   - Average response time from DNS server: `SELECT mean("query_time_ms") FROM "dns_query" WHERE $timeFilter GROUP BY time($__interval) fill(null)`
   - Raspberry Pi CPU temperature: `SELECT mean("value")  / 1000 FROM "execcputemp" WHERE $timeFilter GROUP BY time($__interval) fill(null)`
 - Clic on Apply (Upper right)